 Basic Budgie Care Guide:

-Male & Females: Male budgies can be identified by the blue colouring just above their beak, whereas the female budgies have a reddish-brown colour.
-Telling males from females is harder with younger birds and colourful breeds like harlequins and lutinos since the blue or brown is paler and harder to recognise.
+Male & Females: Male budgies can be identified by the blue colouring just above their beak, whereas female budgies have a reddish-brown colour.
+Differentiating males from females is more challenging with younger birds and colourful breeds, such as harlequins and lutinos, because the blue or brown is paler and harder to distinguish.

-Caging: 1 to 4 budgies can be kept in an exercise cage which allows the birds to fly laterally due to its wide design.
+Caging: 1 to 4 budgies can be kept in an exercise cage, which allows the birds to fly laterally due to its wide design.
 4 to 6 budgies can be kept in our double-height exercise cage or 6 to 10 in our large aviary cage.
 More than 10 will require a full-sized aviary.
-If you intend to house your budgies outdoors you will need a cage with a roof and it will need to be placed away from draft and somewhere semi-sheltered.
-During winter you may need to block draught with plastic or by other means.
+If you intend to house your budgies outdoors, you will need a cage with a roof, and it will need to be placed away from drafts and somewhere semi-sheltered.
+During winter, you may need to block the draught with plastic or by other means.

 Video made by Avibirds team.